 Paying off a Collection Keeps It From Hurting Your Credit Score

 Paying a collection account can help your credit score in the long run, but don’t expect an immediate increase from paying a collection.
 Once the collection is on your credit report, it factors into your credit score until the credit reporting time limit runs out.
 There’s an exception for collections under $100, but only with newer credit scoring models that ignore these low collection amounts.

 Bad Credit Score Means You’ll Never Be Approved for Anything

 A bad credit score makes it harder to get approved, but it’s not the only factor that creditors and lenders consider when they’re evaluating your creditworthiness.
 Income and level of debt are other factors that play a role.
-You can be approved even with a bad credit score, but required to pay a security deposit or higher interest rate.
+You can be approved even with a bad credit score, but required to pay a security deposit or a higher interest rate.